LP2X0X/PROGRAMMING/Web Dev/React/4 - How React Works/Component vs Instance vs Element.md

 }
 ```

-Each instances have their own **state** and **props**, which are properties passed down from parent components.
+Each instances have their own **states** and **props**, which are properties passed down from parent components.
 These state and props determine the appearance and behaviour of the instance.

 Unlike components, instances have **lifecycles** representing different stages such as **creation, updating, and destruction**.
 Instances can be created when needed and destroyed when they are no longer required, helping to manage memory and resources efficiently.